enricomarogna/lampkitctl/README.md

 - certbot not installed.
 Run: apt install certbot python3-certbot-apache.
 ```

+Critical prerequisites are **blocking** and abort the command with exit code `2`
+without an override prompt (e.g., running `install-lamp` without `sudo`).
+Use
+`--dry-run` to preview actions even when blocking checks fail.

-Use these diagnostics to install missing packages or create required files
+Use these diagnostics to install missing packages or create required files before
-before retrying.
+retrying.

 ---